sojurner/Personal-blog/src/posts/culture/media-topics.md

 ~25% rate of homelessness amongst cats and dogs seems overly high.
 Surely, we can do better.

-Based off of conversations I've had with other pet owners, there are two main sides of this equation: untethered demand from overzealous pet owners and careless breeders who have prioritized monetary gain over humane and lawful practices.
+Based off of conversations I've had with other pet owners, there seems to be two main sides of this equation: untethered demand from overzealous pet owners and greedy breeders who have prioritized monetary gain over humane and lawful practices.
 While there's plenty of blame to go around, it doesnt change the bottom line: maturiety towards a more responsible and productive pet society is going to start by:

 - Pet owners tailoring their expectations and demands.
 - Holding breeders accountable to strict legal standards.

 ## Politics is Everywhere, All the Time

-Politics, in this social media driven era, has rapidly become an attention-seeking narcissist, demanding to be the star in every conversation, issue, and/or topic.
+Politics, in this social media driven era, has become an attention-seeking narcissist, demanding to be the star in every conversation, issue, and/or topic.
 Everything has become: this or that, yes or no, good vs evil and us vs them.
 Not only is it exhausting, but more importantly, it's wildly unproductive.

 The traditional idiom: "Theres a time and place for everything", seemingly has never been more apparent.
 I hope it can be applied more this year.